ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Changes between draft-mahy-mimi-content-04 and draft-mahy-mimi-content-05

-* change message ID construction:
+* change message ID construction, and add salt
 * remove partIndex and make it implied
 * mention Content ID URI (cid:) and describe using it with the implicit partIndex